-The Departed is a tense and bloody crime thriller, but what makes it brilliant is its doubling of characters, themes and symbols – not to mention the dizzying games it plays with betrayal.
-This deep-dive essay explains how the film (and its ending) works.
+The Departed is a tense and bloody crime thriller, but what makes it brilliant is its doubling of characters, themes and symbols.

 What is The Departed about?

-As each inside man struggles to discover the identity of the other, both risk being found out first.
-They’re right to worry: betrayal is the main theme of The Departed.
 Costigan is the police ‘rat’ in Costello’s mob, while Sullivan is the mob’s rat in the State police department – yet this is just the tip of the iceberg.
 All the characters sell each other out.
+Everyone’s on the take.
 No one can be trusted.

 The double theory